-Some facilities may have very low environmental and social impacts and may qualify for the Not Applicable / De Minimis Effect standard (Standard 1) for all criteria.
+Some facilities may have very low environmental and social impacts and may qualify for the Not Applicable / De Minimis Effect standard (Standard 1) for all criteria resulting in a Very Low Impact (VLI) designation.
 These applications may be processed at lower application fees compared to Table C-1 in Appendix C and applicants should consult with LIHI staff to determine whether they may qualify for reduced fees.
-The determination of applicability will be based on the LIHI criteria being satisfied at the Not Applicable / De Minimis Effect standard, not on facility design (e.g., a FERC conduit project will not be treated as very low impact if it does not meet the Not Applicable / De Minimis Effect standard for all criteria).
+The determination of applicability will be based on the LIHI criteria being satisfied at the Not Applicable / De Minimis Effect standard, not on facility design (e.g., a FERC conduit project will not be treated as VLI if it does not meet the Not Applicable / De Minimis Effect standard for all criteria).